 - An ability to respond to issues by providing a record of change to support platform health and troubleshooting

-- CM scope
+- Define a scope

-- CM process
+- Define a process

-- Responsibility assignment matrix
+- Develop a responsibility assignment (RACI) matrix

-- CM pathways
+- Create CM pathways

 The scope of the CM process covers all production systems and platforms in your organization.